justinnais/alpine-inc/README.md

 sudo apt install ansible
 ```

-TODO turn into a make command?

 ### Initial Setup

 For first time setup, you will have to:

 1. Get your AWS access key and token from your environment
 1. Add AWS keys to `~/.aws/credentials`
-1. Run `make ssh-keygen` to create your EC2 keys
+1. Run `make ssh-gen` to create your EC2 keys
 1. Run `make bootstrap` to create a Terraform remote state
 1. Add the output details into `backend "s3"` inside `infra/main.tf`
 1. Run `make infra-init` to initialise your Terraform state